- Medicare can work alongside other health insurance plans to cover more costs and services.

 COBRA allows you to keep employer-sponsored health coverage after you leave a job.
 You can choose to keep your COBRA coverage for up to 36 months alongside Medicare to help cover expenses.
 In most instances, Medicare will be the primary payer when you use it alongside COBRA.

-In order to use them Medicare and COBRA together, you’ll need to be enrolled in Medicare when your COBRA coverage begins.
+To use Medicare and COBRA together, you’ll need to be enrolled in Medicare when your COBRA coverage begins.
 If you become eligible for Medicare during your COBRA coverage, COBRA will end.

 Medicare and FEHB